Download our 2019 Modern Slavery & Human Trafficking Statement. Or continue reading below

 To ensure a good understanding of the risks of modern slavery and human trafficking in our business and supply chains, the Company requires all staff and suppliers to be fully aware of our policies and realise the detrimental impact of Modern Slavery and Human Trafficking on our society.

-2.2 Company Code of Conduct - The Code of Conduct sets down the actions and behaviour expected of employees when representing the Company.
+Company Code of Conduct - The Code of Conduct sets down the actions and behaviour expected of employees when representing the Company.
+MODERN SLAVERY & human trafficking statement web 20180208 page 2 of 2.

 Due Diligence Processes for Slavery and Human Trafficking